EGROENE/api-project/README.md

 ﻿# api-project
 This is a project I'm working on for the Devslopes Academy.
 We are to implement an API using only HTML, CSS, & vanilla JavaScript.
-I will update this document further as I make progress.
+I will update this document further as needed.

 I will be using only what I know at this point in time to accomplish the following objectives.